project-alice-assistant/docs/docs/skill-development/your-first-skill.md

 Let's create our first :skill:skill:!
 Type `projectalice-sk create` and hit enter.

-- Enter your Github username
+- Enter your GitHub username
 - Enter a :skill:skill: name, for this example it's going to be `HelloWorld`
 - Enter a speakable name.
 This is the same as the :skill:skill: name, but in a human-readable and speakable way: `Hello world`
 - Enter a description for our test :skill:skill:: `My first skill for Alice!`